MorganBergen/computer-ethics/notes/02-metaethics.md

 **conclusion**  therefore, we are not justified in believing that moral properties exist

 premise 1 is incorrect because there are hypothesis that exist that have no direct observations but are still believed to be true.  for example, the existence of dark matter, numbers, or what have you is a hypothesis that is not directly observed but is believed to be true based on the evidence that it explains.

-###  the regress argument

-**premise 1**  a moral belief is justified only if

-i.  the moral belief is self evident or

-ii.  the moral belief is justified by some other belief

-**premise 2**  there are no self-evident moral beliefs

-**premise 3**  if a moral belief is justified by some other belief, then either

-i.  that other belief is a moral belief or

-ii.  that other belief is a non moral belief

-**premise 4**  there are no moral beliefs that are justified by non moral beliefs

-**premise 5**  there are no moral beliefs that are justified by non moral beliefs

-**conclusion**  so there are no justified moral beliefs

-self evident -  a belief about some statement is self evident if and only if any person that understands that statement is justified in believing it

-'all bachelors are unmarried men'

-'all triangles have three sides'

-**the argument from non-universality**

-**premise 1**  if objectivism is true, then there are universal moral laws

-**premise 2**  but there are no universal moral laws

-**conclusion**  so, objectivism is false

-academic skepticism -  the view that we are not justified in believing that we know anything, knowledge is impossible

-pyrrhonian skepticism -  is knowledge possible?  we don't know.  we are not justified in believing that we know anything